ebshimizu/soothsayer/README.md

 ### Available Overlays

 Overlays should be added to OBS as a Browser Source using the Local File option and no custom CSS.
-Use the reccomended resolutions as the browser source size.
+Use the recommended resolutions as the browser source size.
 If no resolution is listed, use any size that satisfies the given aspect ratio.
 They are found in `src/obs_src`.
 All of the files in the root of this directory should be treated as the demo files.
 You'll likely want to either